Francesco Farioli: Tactics

-Francesco Farioli's coaching style, influenced by Roberto De Zerbi but with his own ideas, typically involves keeping the ball (possession) and building play carefully from the back to control the midfield.
-His teams often concentrate players centrally, using short passes to dictate the game's pace and quickly attempt to regain possession after losing the ball.
+Francesco Farioli's coaching style was influenced by his time spent as an assistant to Roberto De Zerbi, but he has since honed his own interpretation of De Zerbi's principles.
+Farioli emphasises retaining possession, with methodical, structured build up play ensuring his team create chances from sustained passing sequences whilst retaining a compact rest defence to protect against counter-attacks in case the ball is lost.
+His teams often concentrate players centrally, using short passes to dictate the game's pace, with an emphasis placed on regaining possession quickly after losing the ball.
 Key ideas include using quick passing sequences to bypass opponents and adjusting the speed of attacks based on the opposition.